-Limitations of de novo Assembly Evaluation
+Limitations of de novo assembly evaluation

-The rapidly growing set of new assemblers aims to address the need for assembly tools capable of handling the vast amount of data produced by NGS (e.g., Illumina) sequencers.
-This growth in data and tools, however, has led to another unmet need: a rigorous A commonly employed approach, currently being used to validate and gauge assemblies, is based on a plethora of standard validation metrics.
-We can identify four main groups: length-based statistics, reference-based statistics, simulation-based statistics, and long-range-information (LRI) based statistics.
+The rapidly growing set of new assemblers aims to address the need for assembly tools capable of handling the vast amount of data produced by NGS (e.g. Illumina) sequencers.
+This growth in data and tools, however, has led to another unmet need: a rigorous comparative study of these assemblers, which so far has only been carried out in a rather naïve way.
+Developers have focused more on performance (e.g., RAM and CPU time) and connectivity (e.g., contig number and NG50) rather than on correctness.

+A commonly employed approach, currently being used to validate and gauge assemblies, is based on a plethora of standard validation metrics.
+We can identify four main groups: length-base statistics, reference-based statistics, simulation-based statistics, and long-range-information (LRI) based statistics.

 Length-based statistics take into account only the size of the assembler output.
 These statistics comprise mean contig length, maximum contig length, and NG50.
 NG50, in principle, gives an idea of assemblies' connectivity level.
 All length-based statistics are not linked to assembly correctness and emphasize only length: an assembler that eagerly merges together contigs can produce assemblies characterized by a large NG50 and by few long contigs.
 However, these long contigs are of no use if they contain too many misassemblies.
 NG50 has been shown in [3] to be a bad quality predictor.
-Nevertheless, length-based statistics are the basic, and some times the only, method used to judge assemblers performances, especially when the assembly tools are new [15,16].
+Nevertheless, length-based statistics are the basic, and some times the only, method used to judge assemblers performances, especially when the assembly tools are new [15, 16].